mberetvas/Tkinter-CuisineCraft/memory-bank/decisionLog.md

 [2025-07-25 12:36:25] - Resolved "no such table: WeekMenu" error.
 ## Resolution
 The `create_tables` method in `tkinter_gui/db.py` was refactored to consolidate all `CREATE TABLE IF NOT EXISTS` statements into a single `try` block.
 This ensures that all necessary tables, including `WeekMenu`, are reliably created upon database connection, preventing premature queries to non-existent tables.
+[2025-07-25 12:50:39] - Decided to add the `requests` library as a dependency for HTML fetching in the new Import Recipe tab.
+This enables robust and maintainable web scraping for supported recipe sites.
+[2025-07-25 12:51:14] - Decided to restrict recipe import to a whitelist of supported domains, starting with 15gram.be.
+This ensures only recipes with implemented parsers can be imported, improving reliability and user experience.
+[2025-07-25 12:51:24] - Decided to provide user feedback for recipe import via both an inline label and messageboxes, ensuring users are clearly informed of success or failure.
+This matches the UX pattern used elsewhere in the app.